-Spiti Valley is an out of space and time destination.
+Spiti Valley is an out-of-space and time destination.
 When you are here, the time has been forgotten.
-After Rohtang Pass, the straight paved road connects to Ladakh and the unpaved road goes to Spiti Valley.
+After Rohtang Pass, the straight paved road connects to Ladakh, and the unpaved road goes to Spiti Valley.
 This shows the economic/tourism development variance of these two valleys.

-3 Days is a very short trip to Spiti Valley.
+3 Days is a very short trip to the Spiti Valley.
 It’s enough time to have a glimpse of the valley and visit famous spots.
-But if you travel slow and want to stay in villages, 7 days would be perfect.
+But if you travel slowly and want to stay in villages, 7 days would be perfect.
 November might not be a great month for pleasant treks.
 But packing thermals and thick clothing would still be helpful.

 Best Time to Visit